naba89/AVSpeechDownloader/README.md

 # AVSpeechDownloader
-Simple python script for downloading AVSpeech Dataset
+Simple python script for downloading AVSpeech Dataset.

+It downloads only the relevant part of the video and saves it in a mp4 container.

+Tries to download 720p/360p videos with 25fps and audio at 44.1kHz.

+Files names are <yt_id>\_<start_time>\_<end_time>.mp4

 Assumptions/Limitations:
   - `avspeech_train.csv` and `avspeech_test.csv` are in the same directory as the download.py script.